mz2/Syncpoint-API/docs/hacking.md

 The code that attaches to the control databases is in the [`userControlSetup.js`](../lib/userControlSetup.js) module.
 There's not much to it, the action is mostly in [`userChannelControl.js`](../lib/userChannelControl.js) where we actually react to control events and provision cloud databases.

+## Running the tests

+If you run `node test/pairing.js` it will attempt to exercise the same code paths as a mobile device that is connecting to the cluster for the first time.

+Coming soon will be tests around the channel management facilities.

+## Example Mobile App

+If you are building an iOS app, the Syncpoint Client is your best bet as far as getting a mobile device to connect.
+Syncpoint Client is not doing anything you couldn't do yourself by talking to [TouchDB](https://github.com/couchbaselabs/TouchDB-iOS) directly, but there's also no point in writing all that code when Syncpoint Client is open source and easy to install.